 May 9: Teleconference for interested applicants

 July 16: Grantees begin their work

 December 31: End date of grant activity

 An Informational Teleconference about this opportunity was held May 9, 2018 to address questions about grant scope, funding and the grant application process.
-If you missed the call, a recording and a set of FAQs from the call will be available for download on the NADTC website soon.
+If you missed the call, you can access the recording and a summary and FAQs.

 2018 Getting Ready to Innovate Grant Application Information and Instructions (click to download in PDF or Word)